2026 VETQI Summit Melbourne

 Tim Weir

-With a Doctorate in Music and a Master of Business Administration, Tim brings a unique and balanced perspective to effective self-assurance strategies.
+Holding both a Doctorate in Music and a Master of Business Administration, Tim brings a distinctive and balanced perspective to self-assurance, quality and regulatory practice.

 Leigh Dwyer